Analysis | Trump’s lawyers have lots of affidavits. That doesn’t mean as much as it seems.

 As the Trump campaign will remind you, these are sworn statements.
 But according to legal experts, the jeopardy faced by those behind them is relatively minimal.

-“There is a remote chance that sworn statements (if they are actually sworn statements — most documents that appear to be ‘sworn’ don’t count within the meaning of the statute) could subject the declarant to some exposure under the perjury statutes,” said Lisa Kerns Griffin, an expert on evidence at Duke University.
+“There is a remote chance that sworn statements (if they are actually sworn statements — most documents that appear to be ‘sworn’ don’t count within the meaning of the statute) could subject the declarant to some exposure under the perjury statutes,” said Lisa Kerns Griffin, an expert on evidence at Duke University, in an email.
 “But perjury prosecutions are rare and almost never arise from statements outside of the context of proceedings in which oaths are formally administered — such as depositions, congressional testimony, grand jury proceedings, or trial testimony.”

 A key issue is whether the affidavit is filed in court, as most filed by the Trump team haven’t been.
 Beyond that, any false statements would need to be deemed to be “material” to the proceedings — i.e. relevant to the actual claims.
 And from there, any legal jeopardy would require that the statements made were knowingly false.